zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[eryajf / go-ldap-admin](https://github.com/eryajf/go-ldap-admin) - 🌉 基于Go+Vue实现的openLDAP后台管理项目
 ## C

+* 【2024-07-26】[jagt / clumsy](https://github.com/jagt/clumsy) - clumsy makes your network condition on Windows significantly worse, but in a controlled and interactive manner.
 * 【2024-07-24】[microsoft / ebpf-for-windows](https://github.com/microsoft/ebpf-for-windows) - eBPF implementation that runs on top of Windows
 * 【2024-07-24】[viti95 / FastDoom](https://github.com/viti95/FastDoom) - Doom port for DOS, optimized to be as fast as possible!
 * 【2024-07-21】[ahrm / sioyek](https://github.com/ahrm/sioyek) - Sioyek is a PDF viewer with a focus on textbooks and research papers